WinniePatGG/MinecraftWhitelistBot/README.md

 ### A **Discord.js** bot that handles **Minecraft whitelist requests** with admin review, RCON integration, and optional uptime pings.
 ### Make sure to have NPM installed.
 If not install on https://nodejs.org/en/download for your os
 ### If you need help: Join my discord Server and send me a dm https://discord.gg/nRgXUFSFfe
+### Also feel free to create issues in the issues tab https://github.com/WinniePatGG/MinecraftWhitelistBot/issues

 ------------------------------------------------------------------------